The Ausolus Trust

 Success Rates

-With approximately 55-62 grants awarded annually, the Trust appears to support a consistent number of organizations each year.
+With approximately 55-62 grants awarded annually, the Trust appears to support a consistent number of organisations each year.
 The foundation has a pattern of repeat giving to established institutions.

 Reapplication Policy

 No specific restrictions on reapplication are noted.
-Given the foundation's pattern of supporting the same organizations over multiple years, maintaining a relationship appears to be valued.
+Given the foundation's pattern of supporting the same organisations over multiple years, maintaining a relationship appears to be valued.

 Application Success Factors